hclsampleapps/kandy-cpaas2-sample-reactnative-android/README.md

 # kandy-cpaas2-sample-reactnative-android
-ReactNative based app of CPaaS modules is used to create communication channel between two users via SMS, Chat, Presence and Address book.
+ReactNative based app of CPaaS modules (SMS, Chat, Presence and Address book) is used to create communication channel between two users.

 ## Introduction
 This app is used to establish a communication channel between 2 or more users via available Kandy SDK for *SMS*, *Chat* along with other features like *Presence* & *Directory*.